keyboard - PS/2 keyboard driver

 1. Sticky e0 - extended_key was a single bit set on every 0xE0 byte and cleared only by the next non-prefix byte.
 A lost byte (typematic burst, lost EOI, emulator hiccup) left it sticky and silently corrupted the next normal scancode.
 New decoder is a full state machine and re-issuing 0xE0 cleanly restarts the prefix.

 2. SPSC ring race - IRQ producer wrote slot->buf[head] then incremented head with no barrier between the two stores.
 Under -O2 the compiler was free to reorder, and a consumer that observed the new head before the new byte landed would read stale ring memory.
-Most likely cause of the “sporadic single-character noise not correlated to keystrokes” symptom reported on PR #123.
+This matched observed sporadic single-character noise that was not correlated to real keystrokes.

 3. Slot-table tearing - kb_find_or_register() mutated the slot array and kb_nslots from task context with no synchronisation.
 An IRQ1 firing mid-mutation walked a partial table and either dereferenced garbage or routed to the wrong task.
 New design is fixed-slot + CAS, and the IRQ side never observes a partial state.